Social security contributions (SSC)

 International social security

 The Lithuanian legislation on social security has been harmonised with the European Union (EU) regulations.
-Foreign employees seconded to Lithuania from a European Economic Area (EEA) country or Switzerland and their employers are not required to pay social security contributions in Lithuania if an A1 certificate is obtained.
+Foreign employees seconded to Lithuania from a European Economic Area (EEA) country or Switzerland and their employers are not required to pay SSC in Lithuania if an A1 certificate is obtained.

-Employees temporarily seconded to Lithuania from third countries, with which Lithuania has no reciprocal social security agreements, are not required to pay the Lithuanian social security contributions as well, unless their permanent place of employment becomes Lithuania or the secondment exceeds one year.
+Employees temporarily seconded to Lithuania from third countries, with which Lithuania has no reciprocal social security agreements, are not required to pay the Lithuanian SSC as well, unless their permanent place of employment becomes Lithuania or the secondment exceeds one year.

 Value-added tax (VAT)